standsleeping/design-kit/README.md

 ## The audit command

-`design-kit audit` runs the same thirteen static audits on demand and prints one unified report; it exits non-zero if any audit fails.
+`design-kit audit` runs the same fourteen static audits on demand and prints one unified report; it exits non-zero if any audit fails.
 Run it for fast feedback without a full build.
 With `--headless` it also runs the rendered-page audits (below) and folds them into the same report.

 ```bash
 design-kit audit                 # static audits of the design-kit repo, text report